bnmosria/nivo.vagrant.lemp/README.md

 # LEMP stack on a virtual machine using Vagrant

-This is how I set up a LEMP-Stack on a virtual machine for sandboxed projects.
+This is how I set up a LEMP-Stack (before I discovered Laravels Homestead) on a virtual machine for sandboxed projects.
 The Vagrantfile comes with a bootstrap.sh setting up everything you need on a virtual machine.
 Feel free to customize the bootstrapping to fit your needs.

 ## The setup installs and configures the tools below on a virtual ubuntu machine